wptrainingteam/learn-wp-content/developer-learning-pathway/08-wordpress-rest-api/02-using-the-wp-rest-api.md

 }
 ```

-Notice how you pass the path to the books endpoint in an object to the `wp.apiFetch` function, and then chain the `then` method to handle the response.
+Notice how you pass the path to the books endpoint in an object to the `wp.apiFetch` function.
+This is more flexbile than use the Backbone.js client, which requires you to use a specific collection to access the books.

+Additionally, you can use the `then` method to handle the response.
 This is similar to use of the `done` method in the Backbone example, in that it returns a promise that waits for the request to the REST API to complete, and then returns the result.

 You'll also notice that this code is using an arrow function syntax for the callback which receives the response, which is a more modern way of writing functions in JavaScript.

+Refresh the admin page, and click the "Fetch Books" button to see the list of books appear in the textarea.

 ## Option 3: Using @wordpress/core-data